powervr-graphics/Native_SDK/BUILD.rst

 Xcode (when targeting iOS)
 ..........................
-The instructions for iOS are the same as for macOS except a CMake toolchain file needs to be passed, as iOS is a cross-compiled target.
+The instructions for iOS are the same as for macOS except a CMake toolchain file needs to be passed, as iOS is a cross-compiled target, and a code sign identity needs to be specified.
 The PowerVR SDK provides an iOS toolchain file: ``[path-to-sdk]/cmake/toolchains/Darwin-gcc-ios.cmake``.
 To appropriately compile the SDK the following options must be set in the toolchain file ``ENABLE_ARC=0`` and ``IOS_PLATFORM=OS64`` which are used for disabling Automatic Reference Counting (ARC) and for targeting only 64bit platforms including arm64 and arm64e iPhoneOS respectively.
+To specify a code sign identity the following options must to be set ``CODE_SIGN_IDENTITY=[IDENTITY]`` and ``DEVELOPMENT_TEAM_ID=[TEAM_ID]``.
+These options can also be set at a later time from the Xcode IDE.

 Generate the Xcode projects with:

 ``cmake [path-to-directory-containing-CMakeLists.txt] -G Xcode -DCMAKE_TOOLCHAIN_FILE=[path-to-sdk]/cmake/toolchains/Darwin-gcc-ios.cmake -DENABLE_ARC=0 -DIOS_PLATFORM=OS64``

 Building Generated Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The projects can be built as usual based on the types of projects selected, such as through Visual Studio or calling ``make`` for the makefiles or alternatively can be built using ``cmake -- build .``